Last mile delivery fees can be nearly 28% of a parcel’s total delivery cost. Here’s what you can do to improve margins.

 We can make sure you’re getting charged the correct amount for last mile delivery every time.

-Our built-in Address Validation feature automatically determines a customer’s address type, meaning you’ll get invoiced accurate residential or commercial fees always.
-And, depending on what eCommerce platform you use, you can even double check your customer’s address information to ensure delivery goes as smooth as possible.
+Our built-in Address Validation feature automatically determines a customer’s address type for FedEx and UPS deliveries, meaning you’ll get invoiced accurate residential or commercial fees from these carriers every time.

 Plus, our integrations with services like FedEx Hold at Location and FedEx SameDay® City help you offer your customers the customized delivery options they have come to expect today when speed and convenience are king.

 Want to learn more and need advice on improving your shipping margins?
-Try a 30-day free trial of ShipperHQ today.
+Try a 15-day free trial of ShipperHQ today.